Our Approach to the Teaching of Reading

 Foundation Stage, including Nursery

 As soon as children come to our school, we immediately begin the process of learning to read.
 In Nursery, the children have daily learning opportunities which introduce them to initial letter sounds, Early Talkboost and the Ultimate Guide to Phonological Awareness programme.
-In the Foundation Stage, the daily systematic synthetic teaching of phonics provides the fastest and most effective way of getting our young children to start reading.
-By the end of Foundation Stage, it is our expectation that all children can blend and that the vast majority will be reading simple books.
-Children are taught a series of sounds and then apply these to a series of finely graded books.
+In the Foundation Stage, the daily systematic synthetic phonics teaching of Little Wandle Revised Letters and Sounds provides the fastest and most effective way of getting our young children to start reading.
+We aim for all children to be blending by the end of the Autumn Term in Reception..
+Children are rapidly taught a series of sounds and then apply these to a series of matched books that include these sounds.
 Our aim is to ensure children feel confident and can fluently read and reread simple texts.
-Consistent teaching, together with rigorous assessments, enable us to identify any gaps in children's learning as soon as they arise and put in daily practice to overcome barriers.
-Alongside these phonetically decodable books, children also take home high quality fiction and non-fiction books which we encourage parents and carers to share with their children to develop a love of reading.
-Each week parents are invited to share a story in our library with their children’s class and at this time, the teacher will model the sounds that are being taught and the strategies being used to teach reading.
+Consistent teaching, together with rigorous, regular assessments enable us to identify any gaps in the children's learning as soon as they arise and then put in daily ‘Keep Up’ practice to overcome these barriers.
+Alongside these phonetically decodable books, children also take-home high-quality fiction and non-fiction books which we encourage parents and carers to share with their children to develop a love of reading.
+Parents of our younger children are invited to share a story in our library with their children’s class and at this time, the teacher will model the sounds that are being taught and the strategies being used to teach reading.

 Key Stage 1